GovTech-CSG/Autowasp/README.md

    * [Burp Extender APIs](https://portswigger.net/burp/extender/api/burp/package-summary.html)
    * [Singapore Government Developer Portal](https://www.developer.tech.gov.sg/) - leverage on our latest technological solutions, execute your digital projects, and join our community of developers.
    * If you find bugs, log us an [issue ticket](https://github.com/govtech-csg/Autowasp/issues) to report them.
 Do ensure that the bug has not already been reported by searching on GitHub under Issues.
-   * Have a question but unsure who to contact, drop us an email to Thomas_LIM@tech.gov.sg
+   * Have a question but unsure who to contact, log us an [issue ticket](https://github.com/govtech-csg/Autowasp/issues) and we will reach out to you.

 ## Submitting changes
 Please send a [GitHub Pull Request to us](https://github.com/govtech-csg/Autowasp/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).